Kichimbi/DSFPT04AP4_Project_Group_24/README.md

 ## RESULTS

 ## Decision Tree Classifier to classify a shot outcome given some features of the shot, for a particular team
-from statsbombpy import sb
-We get data with the football teams players and the countries where the teams are located We also get other statistics which includes'match_id', 'match_date', 'kick_off', 'competition', 'season', 'home_team', 'away_team', 'home_score', 'away_score', 'match_status',
-     'match_status_360', 'last_updated', 'last_updated_360', 'match_week',
-     'competition_stage', 'stadium', 'referee', 'home_managers',
+Our first model is based on data from the smartbomby module imported and using the credentials data for us to make prediction in the analysis at hand.
+The data is composed of the football teams players and the countries where the teams are located.
+Amongh the fields contained in the data, We statistics on; 'match_id', 'match_date', 'kick_off', 'competition', 'season',   'home_team', 'away_team', 'home_score', 'away_score', 'match_status', 'match_status_360', 'last_updated', 'last_updated_360', 'match_week', 'competition_stage', 'stadium', 'referee', 'home_managers', 'away_managers', 'data_version', 'shot_fidelity_version',and  'xy_fidelity_version'.
-     'away_managers', 'data_version', 'shot_fidelity_version',
-      'xy_fidelity_version'

 ## Elastic Net Model to find out the relation between shots by a player and the goals scored
-Here we get to see player names and their age and countries of origin. we also see the characteristics of shots scored by the featured players. we will use Seaborn's pairplot to visualize the relationships between;
+In our elastic net model  we get to see player names, their age and countries of origin.
+We also see the characteristics of shots scored by the featured players using and use Seaborn's pairplot to visualize the relationships between;
   '90s':which represents the number of 90-minute periods in a soccer game 'Gls':which represents the number of goals.
   'Sh': which represents the number of shots taken.